 Editor: Replace the text in 11.2.6.4 page 1615 line 63-64 with following text:

 the awake window.
-A STA in PS mode that is awake during an awake window shall listen for these announcements to determine if it needs to remain in the awake state.
+A STA in PS mode that is awake during an awake window shall listen for these announcements to determine if it needs to change its power state.
 If during the awake window the STA.